How Does My Divorce Affect My Immigration Status?

 While deportation is a real concern for many divorcing immigrants, it is not definitive.
 If the immigrant was approved for conditional residence or permanent residence, they have a much stronger case than if the marriage is new and they only filed a visa petition.
 Individuals who earned permanent residence and who are not deported after a divorce may face new hurdles when they try to become U.S. citizens.
 At that point, the courts will want to make sure that the past marriage was in good faith, and not one intended to lead to citizenship for the wrong reasons.

-Philadelphia Immigration Attorneys at the Law Offices of Tahir Mella, P.C.
-Help Immigrants Facing Divorce
+Philadelphia Immigration Attorneys at the Law Offices of MC Law Group, LLC Help Immigrants Facing Divorce

-If you are considering a divorce and you are not yet a naturalized U.S. citizen, the Philadelphia immigration attorneys at the Law Offices of Tahir Mella, P.C. can help.
+If you are considering a divorce and you are not yet a naturalized U.S. citizen, the Philadelphia immigration attorneys at the Law Offices of MC Law Group, LLC can help.
 Call us today at 215-496-0690 or contact us online for a free consultation.
 Located in Philadelphia, we serve clients throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.